 By using the “datetime” module in python, the functions “date.today()” and “timedelta()” were used to set variables pertaining to the computer operating system’s current date, and fifteen days prior to the current date.
 These determined variables were then used as inputs for the “fetch_Lansat8” function within the “Download” module from dnnpy, so that Landsat 8 images acquired over the study area up to fifteen days prior to the time the script is run are automatically downloaded.
 The script specified that only bands 3, 4, 5, and 6 were downloaded, since these were the only Landsat 8 bands required for analysis.

-A script was developed using arcpy to automate a method to extract aquatic vegetation features over the gulf.
-First, a Modified Normalized Difference Water Index, or MNDWI, was calculated on the Landsat imagery automatically downloaded in the previous step.
+A script was developed using ArcPy to automate a method to extract aquatic vegetation features over the gulf.
+First, a Modified Normalized Difference Water Index (MNDWI) was calculated on the Landsat imagery automatically downloaded in the previous step.
 The MNDWI was calculated with the following general equation:

 MNDWI=(green-SWIR)(green+SWIR)